 On the contrary, an Assignment of Benefits expressly gives these rights and remedies to the provider but forbids a provider from pursuing the client directly.
 A provider can bring a claim in arbitration or court against the insurance carrier, but cannot seek reimbursement from the patient.

 Ultimately, both an assignment and authorization permit a provider to receive payment for approved no-fault bills directly from a carrier.
 However, if a patient signs an Authorization to Pay and the bill is denied by the insurer, the provider must seek payment from the patient.
 Alternatively, if a patient signs an Assignment of Benefits and the bill is denied, the provider must pursue payment from the insurer via arbitration or court proceeding.

-To view a copy of NF-3 Form please click here
+View a copy of the NF-3 Form

 Have more questions about No-Fault Receivables?